WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-04-24-set-up-docker-compose-for-asp-net-core-3-1-microservices.md

 ## Build and run Containers

-You don't have to use images from Dockerhub in your compose file, you can also build images and then run them.
+You don't have to use images from Docker Hub in your compose file, you can also build images and then run them.
 To build an image, use the build section and set the context to the location of the Dockerfile.
 I have created a new Dockerfile, called Dockerfile.Build which looks like the original one except that it doesn't contain any tests or anything that might slow down the build.

 <script src="https://gist.github.com/WolfgangOfner/a253392bf146f6d437c322e492057924.js"></script>